PodcastsEducationPerfect Prey: A Coercive Control Podcast

 https://url-shortener.me/c/EveryMomentOfEveryDay

-If this episode resonated, please share it with someone who needs this information, subscribe to Perfect Prey, and consider leaving a review.
-It helps other survivors and protective parents find validation and clarity.
+If this episode resonated with you, please share it with someone who may need this conversation, subscribe to Perfect Prey, and leave a review — it helps other survivors and protective parents find support and validation.

 — Dr. Christine Cocchiola